Escalating hints for each step of Uncle George’s Lost Tiki Cocktail Recipe Hamper:

 There are 3 items labeled with this number: 2 small unlocked suede-leather sacks (green and blue), and a brown & gold swirly locked sack.
 Use the items in the unlocked sacks to find the combination code to the locked sack.

 In the leather sacks, you should have 2 parts to 2 coasters.
 Put the inter-nesting parts together and spin them around to make the waves match up.
-Also try flipping the inner piece over.
+Make sure the green paint on both parts is facing the same direction.
 Once properly aligned, a short word is revealed.
 This is your combination.

 Rotating the disc of the coaster around should read, “TiDE.”
 This is the combination code to unlock the large pink sack.
 Use these coaster for your upcoming drink!

 There are 2 items marked with this number: A brown sack containing a kukui nut lei, and a locked banana pouch.
 How might the beaded lei necklace hold a 3-digit number?
 A green line on the yellow lock marks the position where the numerical wheels should line up.